 With your key still on, use a test light to test the ground (our mechanic shows you how to do this beginning at 3:29).

 - Inspect and run PCM circuit tests

 Use a multimeter or test light to test the resistance

 As our mechanic explains at 4:11, you could test the ground circuit using a multimeter, but the results aren’t always as accurate as using a test light (4:21).

 If the test light doesn’t light up, this could mean that there’s a break in the wiring, or that something is wrong internally in the PCM.

-If both circuits are working, then it’s the oxygen sensor’s heated circuit that’s causing the problem and triggering the P0141 code, which means you’ll need to replace that o2 sensor.
+If both circuits are working, then the oxygen sensor’s heated circuit is causing the problem and triggering the P0141 code, which means you’ll need to replace that O2 sensor.

-In a case when your car has all four heater circuit control codes (list them here), you probably don’t need to replace all four o2 sensors.
-It’s more likely that something else is causing the problem, such as an aftermarket remote starter not powering the circuits that turn on the controls.
+In a case when your car has all four heater circuit control codes, you probably don’t need to replace all four O2 sensors.
+Something else is likely causing the problem, such as an aftermarket remote starter not powering the circuits that turn on the controls.